Alternative Nursing Careers Beyond Bedside Care: What Jobs Can You Do if You Don’t Want to Work with Patients Anymore

 The exciting thing about a career in nursing is that it provides a huge variety of roles and career options, which means that you’ll never get bored working in this rewarding field.

-What can You do with a BSN?
+What Can You Do with a BSN and/or an MSN?
 Main Nursing Responsibilities

 - Supervising other nurses and coordinating departments